 Customer retention and customer loyalty are interconnected.
 In order to power retention, one must take into account how often shoppers are coming back to your store.
-A loyalty program is a great way to get repeat purchases is to give customers a reason to come back.
+A loyalty program is a great way to get repeat purchases by giving customers a reason to come back.
 Flipkart rewards its customers with “super coins” on every purchase.
 However, they can only have Flipkart plus (loyalty program) that offers free delivery, exclusive offers, and more if the customer collects a certain number of coins and purchases “Flipkart plus” with it.

 The Connected Mantra

 A brand must stay connected with its customers by leveraging different channels of communication.
 A strong email marketing game poses a great advantage to incentivize repeat purchases among existing customers.
 The key to good communication is to offer some genuine value that loyal customers expect and at an expected frequency.
 In addition, brands are seen to leverage WhatsApp marketing to drive one on one conversations with customers.
 You can send WhatsApp promotional messages by leveraging data and sending notifications based on your customer's last interactions.

 How do you Improve Customer Retention Rate?

 The goal of any brand is to maintain a consistent customer base and increase loyalty by delivering better services every time a customer purchases a product.
 Here are some ways that you can use to maintain a consistent retention rate:

 68% of customers stop shopping with a brand because of poor treatment and poor customer relationships.
 Customer experience is an integral part of improving customer retention rates.
 In order to gain repeat purchases, it is important to collect feedback from shoppers, analyze the data and take necessary measures to address the issue.
 In addition, brands must ensure that the customer has what they need to use your products such as how-to videos, and guides.
 In fact, 70% of customers expect a company’s website to include self-service options such as support content, walkthrough videos, case studies, etc.